Bloody Sunday (1972): Report

-Mr Clarke: What is alleged in relation to each of those four people is that you shot them without justification, that is to say, that you murdered them; do you follow?

-Soldier F: I follow, it is not correct, but I follow, yes.

-Mr Clarke: And you say that it is not correct, because?

-Soldier F: Because, as I refer to my statements, the people I shot were either petrol bombers or a person who had a weapon.

 Murder charges

 Following the publication of the Saville Report, a murder investigation was begun by the Police Service of Northern Ireland's Legacy Investigation Branch.
 On 10 November 2015, a 66-year-old former member of the Parachute Regiment, referred to as "Soldier J" in the Saville Report, was arrested for questioning over the deaths of William Nash, Michael McDaid and John Young.
 He was released on bail shortly after.
-On 8 March 2016, a former lance corporal of the Parachute Regiment, previously referred to as "Soldier F", was questioned by police regarding his actions on the day in question.
-"Soldier F" asserted during the interview that he had no reliable recollections of what happened, and was therefore refusing to answer any questions put to him, however he added that he was sure he had properly discharged his duties as a soldier on that day.
+On 8 March 2016, a former 1 Para lance corporal referred to as "Soldier F" was questioned by police regarding his actions on the day in question.
+The Saville Inquiry found him responsible for up to five of the killings.
+He had previously admitted firing a total of 13 bullets on the day, asserting that he had operated within the British Army's "Yellow Card" rules of engagement at all times.
+"Soldier F" asserted during the interview that he had no reliable recollections of what happened and was, therefore, refusing to answer any questions put to him; however, he added that he was sure he had properly discharged his duties as a soldier on that day.

 The Public Prosecution Service for Northern Ireland announced in March 2019 that there was enough evidence to prosecute "Soldier F" for the murders of James Wray and William McKinney, both of whom were shot in the back.
 He was also charged with four attempted murders.
-The Saville Inquiry concluded, based on the evidence, that "Soldier F" also killed Michael Kelly, Patrick Doherty and Barney McGuigan, but evidence from the inquiry was inadmissible to the prosecution and "the only evidence capable of identifying the soldier who fired the relevant shots came from "Soldier F"'s co-accused, "Soldier G", who is deceased".
+The Saville Inquiry concluded that "Soldier F" also killed Michael Kelly, Patrick Doherty and Barney McGuigan.
+As evidence from the inquiry was inadmissible to the prosecution, 'the only evidence capable of identifying the soldier who fired the relevant shots came from "Soldier F"'s co-accused, "Soldier G", who is deceased'.

 Relatives of the Bloody Sunday victims expressed dismay that only one soldier would face trial for some of the killings.
 In September 2020, it was ruled that there would be no charges against any other soldiers.
 The victims' relatives were supported by Irish nationalist political representatives.
 "Soldier F" received support from some Ulster loyalists and from the group Justice for Northern Ireland Veterans.
 The Democratic Unionist Party (DUP) called for former British soldiers to be given immunity from prosecution.
-Ulster Unionist Party (UUP) leader and former soldier, Doug Beattie, said that if soldiers "went outside the law, then they have to face the law".
+Ulster Unionist Party (UUP) leader, and former soldier, Doug Beattie, said that if soldiers "went outside the law, then they have to face the law".

 In July 2021, the Public Prosecution Service decided it would no longer prosecute "Soldier F" because statements from 1972 were deemed inadmissible as evidence.
-On 13 July 2021 Social Democratic and Labour Party MP Colum Eastwood revealed the name of "Soldier F" using parliamentary privilege.
-On 17 July Village magazine published the identity of "Soldier F" and some pictures of him at the time of the massacre.
+On 13 July 2021, Social Democratic and Labour Party MP Colum Eastwood revealed the name of "Soldier F" using parliamentary privilege.
+On 17 July, Village magazine published the identity of "Soldier F" and some photographs of him at the time of the massacre.